-Product trials continue to emerge as an effective means for FII to encourage Indian manufacturers to convert existing or new production to using B.C. wood.
-Efforts in this area will continue in 2018/19, building on FII's new offices in the north and south of the country.
-Under FII's Try Canadian Wood program, qualified Indian manufacturers are provided with small test volumes of B.C. wood, as well as technical support for trying B.C. wood in new or existing product lines.
+B.C. wood in new or existing product lines.
 Product trials completed to-date have resulted in a range of furniture and interior finishing products being produced on a test basis using B.C. wood species.
 A number of trials have led to commercial orders for products made with B.C. species.
 FII's success in expanding the number of product trials across India is key to opening the market for B.C. wood species and helping B.C. firms advance commercial sales to India.

-Objective 2.3: Wood Products Secure Greater Market Penetration in U.S. Non-Residential and Multi-Family Construction
+Objective 2.3: Wood products secure greater market penetration in U.S. non-residential and multi-family construction